 Honestly the only time I have taken the bus from Bangkok to Nong Khai was when I traveled all the way to Vientiane, Laos (for a visa trip) that’s just another half an hour from there (or 1 hour plus if you include the border crossing).
 It was then when I took a Tuk Tuk to the border that I told myself: “Next time I don’t just rush through this town, but explore it for a few days.”

 Anyway, buses leave from BKK’s Mo Chit Northern Bus Terminal (MRT to Kamphaeng Phet Station and from there motorbike taxi for 40 Baht or metered taxi for about 50 Baht to the station).
 Prices are around 600-700 Baht depending on the type of coach and the trip takes between 8 and 10 hours.
 I don’t really like these long haul bus trips anymore but again, if it’s your first or second time exploring Isaan – why not.

 How to get from Nong Khai to Udon Thani

-Like mentioned in the beginning, Nongkhai makes a great place to start a trip around Isaan and the next logical town to visit would be Udon Thani.
+Like mentioned in the beginning, Nongkhai makes a great place to start a trip around Isaan, and the next logical town to visit would be Udon Thani.
 It’s just 60km away and the best way to get there is by minivan.
-Those are leaving in front of Tesco Lotus about every 30-45 minutes from early in the morning till about 10pm at night (depending on the demand).
+Those are leaving in front of the Tesco Lotus about every 30-45 minutes from early in the morning till about 10pm at night (depending on the demand).
 The ticket price is just 50 Baht and the travel time is 50-60 minutes.